Ezrnest/Ancono/README.md

    Line, triangle, conic sections (including circle, ellipse, hyperbola and parabola) and affine transformations are provided in Ancono.
 Useful methods are available, including computing the intersection points, computing the four kinds of centers of a triangle and so much more.
-Ancono also supports visualization for curves and objects on plane.

    See examples <a href="#planeAG">here</a>.